 Another good example of this problem is in the area of pharmaceutical intellectual property infringement and violations of the Controlled Substances Act promoted and sustained by advertising sold by Google’s advertising entities.
 Google paid one of the largest fines in U.S. history last year under a nonprosecution agreement following a years-long grand jury investigation into its advertising practices–$500,000,000.

 Let me say that again—half a billion dollars.

 US government agencies ran several different sting operations against Google that revealed that the company knowingly sold advertising that promoted the sale of prescription drugs such as RU 486, oxycontin, human growth hormone and steroids to name a few.
-This sting was well-documented in reporting in the Wall Street Journal by the Journal’s Thomas Catan.
-I would be happy to put you in touch with Mr. Catan directly.
+This sting was well-documented in reporting in the Wall Street Journal.

 According to the U.S. Attorney for Rhode Island as quoted in the Wall Street Journal, the 4.2 million emails and other documents that Google was compelled to produce to the Rhode Island grand jury demonstrated that the knowledge and decisionmaking to promote the sale of illegal drugs went to the highest levels of the company, including Larry Page.
 These drugs were sold in a variety of online “pharmacies”, including in countries that are the targets for Interpol’s Operation Pangea.